 Despite limited availability of data suited for statistical analyses across regions and over time, several attempts have been made to better understand the actual consequences of internet shutdowns.

 A common justification put forward by governments is that internet shutdowns are a necessary tool to prevent violent protest and preserve national security.
 A study by Navid Hassanpour examining protest behaviour during the 2011 shutdown in Egypt, suggests quite the opposite, however.
 Once the Egyptian authorities cut access to the internet, the dispersion of protests in Cairo increased.
-A lack of communication likely promotes local mobilizationand meet in order to political developments.
+A lack of communication likely promotes local mobilization as citizens need to go outside and meet in order to physically to receive information about and political developments.

 .
 Jan Rydzak, Moses Karanja and Nicholas Opiyo’s work on internet shutdowns across several African countries also supports that street protests increase in immediate response to shutdowns.